-The most obvious task here is cleaning the bottom and antifouling (see How to prepare and apply antifouling).
+The most obvious task here is cleaning the bottom and antifouling (read about how to prepare and apply antifouling here).
 However there are other important servicing tasks that must be carried out to prevent the risk of expensive damage at a later date.
 Among these are the anodes that protect the propeller, shaft and P-bracket from galvanic action.
 In addition it’s worth checking the cutless bearing that supports the propeller shaft either at the P-bracket, or where it exits the hull, for wear.
 Ideally there should be little more than around 1mm of lateral or vertical movement of the shaft here.

 Rudder bearings should also be checked with the boat ashore – there should be minimal movement if you try moving the bottom of the rudder blade from side to side.
-Any play in the steering, whether as a result of worn bearings or other problems, should also be rectified as quickly as possible (see How to replace rudder bearings).
+Any play in the steering, whether as a result of worn bearings or other problems, should also be rectified as quickly as possible (learn how to replace rudder bearings here).
 On a boat with wheel steering, the entire mechanism should be checked for wear or other damage.

-6. The keel should be inspected for any obvious grounding damage – and for any evidence of movement between the keel and hull.
+The keel of sailing boats should be inspected for any obvious grounding damage – and for any evidence of movement between the keel and hull.
 Any indication of problems here should then be investigated by a surveyor and repaired in accordance with his or her recommendations.

 As a minimum an annual service is likely to include replacing fuel filters, the raw water pump impeller, drive belts, plus the engine oil and filter.
 However, it’s important to always consult the documentation for the unit in your boat to ascertain whether any additional checks or procedures are required.
-Read Top 10 diesel engine tips for trouble-free power and How to maintain your boat.
+Read our top diesel engine tips for trouble-free power.

 In addition to giving this gear a full annual service, as per the manufacturer’s recommendations, the start of the season is a good time for a comprehensive audit of the equipment carried, including documenting further tasks that will need to be carried out during the season, including periodic lifejacket checks.
 Don’t forget the lifeline lashings at the pushpit – ideally these should be replaced annually, and the security of the knots checked much more frequently than that, however, I’d wager there are many yachts where these have been untouched for many years.